 Here’s the conclusion of this online murder mystery text adventure game.
 Vocabulary is reviewed at the end.
 Video available for premium subscribers.

-Sign up to LEP Premium to unlock this video www.teacherluke.co.uk/premium
+Sign up to LEP Premium to exclusive content www.teacherluke.co.uk/premium

 Episode notes and transcriptions